akbc-conference/2019/pages/travel.md

 ### Places to Stay
 <br />
 <br />
 AKBC has reserved blocks of room at Hotel UMass, The Inn on Boltwood, the Allen House Inn, Courtyard by Marriott and the Holiday Inn Express.
-Please mention AKBC by name to get access to these rooms.
+Please book by April 21st and mention AKBC by name to get access to these rooms.

 <br />